 - Improved: If you must ask about the flowers, ask after the ‘interview’ is over.

-9. Unanswerable Questions
+9. Unanswerable Qs

 These questions are so broad that there’s likely not an answer, or the answer is incredibly complex.